Exquisite Corpses: Publication history

 The debut issue of Exquisite Corpses was published on May 14, 2025, having first been announced in October 2024 as Project Exquisite.
 The crew of artists included Adam Gorham, Becca Carey, Che Grayson, Claire Roe, Gavin Fullerton, Jordie Bellaire, Marianna Ignazzi, Pornsak Pichetshote, Tyler Boss, and Valentine De Landro.

+Sequel & Spin-offs

 In October 2025, Tynion revealed Exquisite Corpses had sold more than 400,000 copies in its first six months.
 He added that, although the series itself is a 13-issue maxi, there are locked in plans for a wider five-year run.
 This larger franchise is partially as a response to Skybound/Hasbro's Energon Universe.

+In February 2026 at Tiny Onions ComicsPRO event, Tynion announced three spin-off mini-series Exquisite Corpses: Rascal Randy, Fox Mask Killer and Lone Gunman each focussing on killers from the first series with Rascal Randy debuting in July 2026.
+Also announced was the one-shot anthology Exquisite Corpses: Book of the Dead focussing on the other killers.

+Tynion also confirmed that a second series of Exquisite Corpses would debut in 2027 set in a brand new town with brand new killers and civilians, with Michael Walsh returning to design the new killers.

 Reception

 The comic book received mostly positive reviews from critics.